 CEUs are a nationally recognized means of recording noncredit/non-degree study.
 They are accepted by many employers, licensing agencies, and professional associations as evidence of a participant’s serious commitment to the development of a professional competence.

 Acceptance of CEUs depends on the organization to which one is submitting them.
-If your employer requires any additional information, MIT Professional Education can answer questions and provide information, but we cannot guarantee that any particular organization will accept our CEUs.
+If your employer requires any additional information, MIT xPRO can answer questions and provide information, but we cannot guarantee that any particular organization will accept our CEUs.

 CEUs are based on hours of instruction and may not be applied toward any MIT undergraduate or graduate level course.

 What do I do if I have questions about this program?

 If you have any questions about this program or the individual courses that comprise this program, please email: MITxPRO@mit.edu.